trackmania-rl/tmrl/README.md

 Find out more [here](#distant-training-architecture).

 * **Real-time training:**
-Our policies are trained in real-time, with no insider access to the game: we do not pause the simulation in order to collect samples nor in order to compute actions.
+Our policies are trained in real-time, with no insider access to the game: we do not pause the simulation to collect samples nor in order to compute actions.
 As such, our approach can easily be extended to other video games, and to real-world robotic applications.
 Find out more [here](#real-time-gym-framework).